myrriad/jsetymology/README.md

  - [ ] Support other language wiktionaries, not just english
  - [x] inh, der inheritances being properly chained (kind of)
  - [ ] The "form of" template parsing is horrendously broad and error-prone
- - [ ] Allownace to manually add in a custom node/edge.
+ - [ ] Allowance to manually add in a custom node/edge.
  - [ ] Save graphs via list of nodes which can be included in the url (as a parse string) for easy access
+ - [ ] Compound nodes, a la https://js.cytoscape.org/demos/compound-nodes/
+ - [ ] Requirejs